VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 There are a few extra things I want to mention:

-A lot of people conflate Git and Github
+A lot of people conflate Git and GitHub

 **GIT** is the protocol. **GITHUB** is a provider of git services.
-You can use git using Github's platform, but you could also use Gitlab, Gitea, or about 10000 other hosting provides - or host your own git server.
+You can use git using GitHub's platform, but you could also use Gitlab, Gitea, or about 10000 other hosting provides - or host your own git server.

-Still, you may want to use Github.
+Still, you may want to use GitHub.
 It's nice to use and is often the only way a lot of people use git.
 It does add a fair amount of extra features on top of git too.
 So, for better or worse, you'll probably want to know how to use it and those extra features too.

 # Setting up a GitHub account

 If you haven't already, go though the usual steps to make an account on https://github.com.

-One of the first things you ~~should~~ have to do when using Github is set up a secure method to send your changes to GitHub's servers.
+One of the first things you ~~should~~ have to do when using GitHub is set up a secure method to send your changes to GitHub's servers.
 For security reasons, you can't just use a password (This is a good thing) and instead need to set up **key based authentication**.

 I'm going to save the nitty-gritty about how public-private key based authentication works for the {{< button relref="/Engineering/Networking/security" >}}Security{{< /button >}} chapter, but for now what you need to know is having a key pair will let you securely access git (and ssh, when we get to that) services on various servers, so we need to get keys setup.